eslint/eslint/docs/rules/no-unneeded-ternary.md

-# Disallow conditional expressions that can be expressed with simpler constructs (no-unneeded-ternary)
+# disallow ternary operators when simpler alternatives exist (no-unneeded-ternary)

 It's a common mistake in JavaScript to use a conditional expression to select between two Boolean values instead of using ! to convert the test to a Boolean.
 Here are some examples: